 When the officer calls you, present your POE (Letter of Correspondence) document.
 The officer may ask questions about what you intend to do during your stay in Canada.
 The officer may also request to see your other work permit documents.

 When your work permit is printed, the border officer will explain the conditions of the permit.
 Make sure all the details are correct, in particular, your name and the expiry date.
 The job location section should say ‘OPEN.’
 If you have had a medical, there should not be any health services or childcare work restrictions.

 If ANY of the details are wrong on the permit, politely ask the officer to correct the error.
 Ask for a supervisor if you need to.
 An incorrect expiry date is the most common mistake.
-To help with either of these situations, print and carry a copy of these CIC advice pages with you – POE validity and IEC bilateral agreements (showing maximum work permit validity for your country).
+To help with this kind of situation, print and carry a copy of these CIC advice pages with you – POE validity and IEC bilateral agreements (showing maximum work permit validity for your country).

 Leaving YVR and Travelling Downtown